 - Be Creative

 When the economy is going down and you know that most of your competitors have succumbed to this crisis, it is your cue to come up with something creative that can allow your business to stay afloat during turbulent times.
 For that, you need to have full knowledge of your target market.
 Create an online platform to discuss what people want and what they don’t want.
 Discuss some ideas and come up with a strategy that can help you with your business.
+If debt collectors have started harassing you, consider consulting expert law firms like Fair Credit that deal directly with resolving issues of that nature.
 Try to come up with something that branches out your business.
 Consider all your options but just don’t put all your eggs in one basket.
 Try to be flexible.
 Stretch whatever and wherever you have to stretch and pull out something.
 The only way to survive is to adapt to whatever options you are left with.

 Try offering free stuff or something that is beneficial for the victims.
 Doing such things also allows your business to be highlighted in the business community.

 When economies collapse, people get more interested in buying stuff that is necessary.
 They wouldn’t be buying luxury items such as jewelry, luxury homes with jacuzzi and pretty lawns nor the accessories that are used to design them, instead people will be interested in getting groceries, healthcare, safety, and something like internet services.
 They would want to stay alive during that time so be aware of people’s needs and educate yourself about how things can benefit your business.